 - Quantified Self is a community of self-experimentation enthusiasts.
 If you have any questions about tools, gadgets, gear, or techniques, or you just need some ideas for what to measure next, this is the place to go.

 - Biohack Yourself, a site dedicated to gaining optimal health and productivity through self-experimentation, maintains a list of blogs, sites, and other resources for self-experimenters.
 Some of the best-known include Dave Asprey, Tim Ferriss, and Seth Roberts.

 - Some interesting articles at Scientific American explore famous self-researchers in scientific history, and what they discovered.
 Don’t read the article and immediately run off to chug some H. pylori, though – some of those experiments are crazy!

 - CureTogether lets you take advantage of other people’s self-experiments, too: you can search for almost any health condition, and find out what worked for everyone else.

 - Paleohacks is an online message board to ask questions, perfect for getting feedback on your results, or advice when you’re stuck.

 Whether you’re a veteran self-experimenter or just starting out, there’s always something more to find out.
-The Tweaks and Supplements section of the article index is a great place for ideas, or you could start by just doing a search for anything you’d like to optimize, to find out what other people are trying.
+The article index is a great place for ideas, or you could start by just doing a search for anything you’d like to optimize, to find out what other people are trying.
 Good luck!